Monocotyledon: Apomorphies

 Monocot apomorphies (characteristics derived during radiation rather than inherited from an ancestral form) include herbaceous habit, leaves with parallel venation and sheathed base, an embryo with a single cotyledon, an atactostele, numerous adventitious roots, sympodial growth, and trimerous (3 parts per whorl) flowers that are pentacyclic (5 whorled) with 3 sepals, 3 petals, 2 whorls of 3 stamens each, and 3 carpels.
 In contrast, monosulcate pollen is considered an ancestral trait, probably plesiomorphic.

 Synapomorphies

-The distinctive features of the monocots have contributed to the relative taxonomic stability of the group.
+The distinctive common features of the monocots have contributed to the relative taxonomic stability of the group.
 Douglas E. Soltis and others identify thirteen synapomorphies (shared characteristics that unite monophyletic groups of taxa);